-The Harrison County Community Foundation is pleased to announce that grants totaling $121,080 were awarded to Harrison County nonprofit organizations and community projects as part of its spring grant cycle.
+The Harrison County Community Foundation is pleased to announce that grants totaling $82,900 were awarded to Harrison County nonprofit organizations and community projects.
+With these grants, the Harrison County Community Foundation has distributed over $3.4 million in grants and scholarships over the last 23 years.

 The following organizations were awarded grants by the Harrison County Community Foundation Advisory Board: